LuminescentOceansSys/LuminescentOceansSys/README.md

 # <p align="center"> ${{\color{#0e1271}\Huge{\texttt{╔═════ ≪}}}}$ ${{\color{#59A1C1}\Huge{\texttt{  𐔌   .  ⋮ }}}}$ ${{\color{cyan}\Huge{\texttt{𝙀𝙭𝙩𝙧𝙖}}}}$ ${{\color{#59A1C1}\Huge{\texttt{  .ᐟ  ֹ   ₊ ꒱ }}}}$ ${{\color{#0e1271}\Huge{\texttt{≫ ═════╗}}}}$</p>

-Ill be doing README repository requests for free in the near future ``maybe when were done with the millions of tasks we have to do 😭``
+Ill be doing README repository requests for free in the near future ``maybe when were done with the millions of tasks we have to do``

 You can also request spotify playlists on our strawpage!! ``may take a while for a reply and creation``